What is a Surgeon?

-Surgeons operate on the human body in the event of illness, injury, or disease.
-Sometimes surgeries are performed to correct problems in the body or to explore a cause of internal bleeding.
-Surgeons can perform any number of different surgical procedures on the body.
+Surgeons operate in the event of illness, injury, or disease, and can perform any number of different surgical procedures on the body.
+Sometimes surgeries are performed to correct problems in the body or to explore the cause of internal bleeding.

-Surgery involves the cutting into the body to repair, replace, or diagnose disease.
-Surgeons carry out the procedures and are in charge of all aspects of the surgery process.
-They oversee the surgical technicians and they assistant in the operating room to be sure that all standards of care and safety are followed.
+Surgeons carry out specific procedures and are in charge of all aspects of the surgery process.
+They oversee surgical technicians and ensure all standards of care and safety are followed in the operating room.

-It is important that the surgeon fully understand all of the aspects of the tools used when performing surgery.
-Since human life is at risk, they must be alert and on guard at all times.
-Surgeons must be prepared for all types of emergency situations and be able to carry out lifesaving initiatives at any time during an operation.
+Surgeons can perform minimally invasive and uncomplicated procedures that last just a few minutes, or invasive and complicated surgeries that can take several hours.
+Since human life is at risk, surgeons must be alert, prepared for all types of emergency situations, and be able to carry out lifesaving initiatives at any time during an operation.

 What is the workplace of a Surgeon like?